agache41/generic-rest-jpa/README.md

 }
 ```

 and ... you're pretty much done.
-For real.

 For the **Modell** entity the following REST services are available :